dataluscorp/browser/docs/performance/memory/dominators_view.md

 ### Retaining Paths panel {#Retaining_Paths_panel}

 ::: {.geckoVersionNote}
-The Retaining Paths panel is new in Firefox 47.
+The Retaining Paths panel is new in Datalus 47.
 :::

 The Retaining Paths panel shows you, for a given node, the 5 shortest